micahhausler/getting-started/README.md

 Getting-Started
 ===============
-Getting started with programming (for people who didn't learn Computer Science)
+Getting started with programming (for people who did or didn't learn Computer Science)

 --------------------------------------------------------------------------------